Can Dogs Eat Strawberries Blog Banner

 When Strawberries Are Not a Good Choice

 Strawberries may not be a good fit for dogs with diabetes, dogs on strict calorie control, or dogs with very sensitive digestion.
-In those cases, even a generally safe fruit may not be worth the experiment.
+In those cases, strawberries may not be worth testing just because it appears on a safe-fruit list.

 Other Safe Fruit Options